molgenis/molgenis-js-auth/docs/index.md

 layout: home
 ---

 The [FusionAuth](https://fusionauth.io) role manager is a way to manage registrations and roles for your application.
-We assume you application is configured in a [FusionAuth](https://fusionauth.io) authentication server.
+We assume your application is configured in a [FusionAuth](https://fusionauth.io) authentication server.